JonPSmith/AuthPermissions.AspNetCore/README.md

 The documentation can be found in the [GitHub wiki](https://github.com/JonPSmith/AuthPermissions.AspNetCore/wiki) and see [ReleaseNotes](https://github.com/JonPSmith/AuthPermissions.AspNetCore/blob/main/ReleaseNotes.md) for details of changes.
 There is also a [roadmap discussion](https://github.com/JonPSmith/AuthPermissions.AspNetCore/discussions/2) containing the plans for this library.

+The AuthP library is being built in versions (see [roadmap](https://github.com/JonPSmith/AuthPermissions.AspNetCore/discussions/2)).
+If you have already built your application using an older version, then you need to look at the following "how up update" documents

+- From Migrating from AuthPermissions.AspNetCore 1.* to 1.0 see [UpdateToVersion2.md](https://github.com/JonPSmith/AuthPermissions.AspNetCore/blob/main/UpdateToVersion2.md)
+- From Migrating from AuthPermissions.AspNetCore 2.* to 3.0 see [UpdateToVersion3.md](https://github.com/JonPSmith/AuthPermissions.AspNetCore/blob/main/UpdateToVersion3.md)

 The AuthP library also:

 - Works with any ASP.NET Core authentication provider.
 Currently has built-in individual accounts and Azure Active Directory versions, but you can create your own.